fedcloud-eu/vault-doc/docs/quickstart.rst

 Secret values from files
 ************************

-If the value string is started with "@", the FedCloud client will read the content with the name as the value for the key.
+If the value string is started with "@", the FedCloud client will read the content of the file with the name for the value for the key.
 The following command creates a secret in Secret management service with a name ``certificate`` and store host certificate and key in the secret:

 ::